Francode77/KPMG-NLP/README.md

 - Preprocessing is done in sequential order and with Google DocumentAI (synchronous)
 - Model is based on clusters
-- The text from the preprocessing output is processed with NLTK_Rake with DEGREE_TO_RATIO method to extract the most important phrases and keywords
+- The text from the preprocessing output is processed with NLTK_Rake with DEGREE_TO_RATIO method to extract the most important phrases and keywords, while filtering out a small array of words suchs as 'month', 'year' and verbs.. ( to be improved!)
 - From these condensed text we make 100 clusters with KMeans
 - We train the model based on a dataset of the processed texts with these 100 clusters